xcrsx/da-Pirates-boat/README.md

 _____________________________________________________

-### In the project we are going to realize the following tasks:
+### In the project we are going to  implement the following tasks:
 - [ ] Create front-end;
 - [ ] Make the opportunity for users to create their list of favorite tracks;
 - [ ] Make the opportunity for users to create their playlists;
 - [ ] Write our own audio player;
-- [ ] More new music: make the opportunity for users to add their own music and share it with another users.
+- [ ] More new music: make the opportunity for users to add their own music and share it with other users.

-### If you have any issues, please feel free to contact us by the email:
+### If you have any issues, please feel free to contact us by email:
 alexnemcev@mail.ru, xcrsx@icloud.com (or by the Telegram: @Gullkin, @xcrsx)